dortania/OpenCore-Install-Guide/extras/big-sur/README.md

   * This will work in both Catalina and Big Sur so you can remove SATA-unsupported if you want.

 Also note that AMD OSX has updated their patches, but they are experimental and unsupported and you will not obtain support for them.

+And a special note for MSI Navi users, you no longer require the `ATY,rom`/`-wegnoegpu` patch to boot the installer!

 ### Up-to-date kexts, bootloader and config.plist